E-commerce in India: Regulation

-Foreign e-commerce is subject to regulations in India; under local law, foreign companies are to serve solely as marketplaces between vendors and their customers, and are forbidden from holding inventory in the country.
-Under new regulations effective 1 February 2019, foreign companies will be forbidden from selling any products from vendors that they control or have equity stakes in, and it is forbidden to enter into exclusivity deals between vendors and websites.
-This regulation is seen as a counter to Amazon and Walmart's influence on the market, which have given smaller traders a disadvantage in the market.
+Foreign e-commerce is subject to regulations in India.
+Under local law, foreign companies are to serve solely as marketplaces between vendors and their customers and are forbidden from holding inventory in the country.
+Under new regulations effective on 1 February 2019, foreign companies were forbidden from selling any products from vendors that they control or in which they have equity stakes, and also from entering into exclusivity deals between vendors and websites.
+This regulation was viewed as a counter to Amazon and Walmart's influence, which has given smaller traders a disadvantage.

+In January 2026, the intervened to address working conditions in India's quick commerce (Q-commerce) sector.
+Union Labour Minister Mansukh Mandaviya held discussions with senior officials of Blinkit, Zepto, Swiggy, and Zomato, directing them to remove fixed delivery time commitments from their platforms and promotional materials in the interest of gig worker safety.
+Following the intervention, Blinkit revised its tagline from "10,000+ products delivered in 10 minutes" to "30,000+ products delivered at your doorstep" in 2026, with other platforms expected to follow.
+The move followed a nationwide strike by gig workers on New Year's Eve 2025, during which delivery partners across multiple states logged off platforms to demand better safety conditions, fair wages, and social security protections.